 One drawback on the design and durability that you want to be aware of when making your decision.
 These binoculars are not weather or fog proof.
 There are other models that will stand up much better to being used in the rain.
 They also aren’t waterproof, so care should be taken that you don’t drop them in water.
 These might not be the best binoculars for you if you are using them for something like whale watching, or you are an all-weather adventurer looking to see the wildlife.

 Putting aside all the technical aspects of these binoculars, what a lot of people are going to find attractive about Bushnell’s Powerview series of Binoculars are the price.
-Any of the models retail at under $100, and can usually be bought new between $50 and $60 online.
+Any of the models have an MSRP of under $100, and can usually be found new at a significant savings.

 For the power and high quality durability, the price for the Powerview binos is amazing, and puts an excellent pair of binoculars in the range of someone who doesn’t want to invest a ton of money in them.